EarFun Air Pro 3 True Wireless Headphones Review

 The Anker Soundcore Liberty 4 NC Truly Wireless are better earbuds than the EarFun Air Pro 3 True Wireless.
 The Anker last longer on a single charge, leak less volume at high volumes, and have more available features via their companion app, like 3D surround sound.
 Their ANC also blocks out more bass-range background noise, like rumbly bus engines, making them better suited for commuting and travel.
 However, the EarFun have a better integrated microphone.
 You sound clearer over a call, though still a little thin, and it does a slightly better job of separating your voice from background noise as well.

-The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ears than the EarFun Air Pro 3 True Wireless.
-While both buds are comfortable, the Apple are better-built, have a more neutral sound profile, which some users may prefer, and support Spatial Audio for a more immersive audio experience.
-Their ANC performance is significantly better too, and have an H2 chip for seamless pairing with your Apple devices.
-However, the EarFun are more customizable via their companion app and support multi-device pairing as well as aptX Adaptive.
+The Apple AirPods Pro 2 are better in-ear headphones than the EarFun Air Pro 3 True Wireless.
+While both buds are comfortable, the Apple are better built and support Spatial Audio for a more immersive audio experience.
+Their ANC performance is significantly better, too, and they have an H2 chip for seamless pairing with your Apple devices.
+However, the EarFun are more customizable via their companion app and support multi-device pairing and aptX Adaptive.

 Anker SoundCore Life P3 Truly Wireless